kvlahakis/Nystrom-Method/README.md

 $$

-Substituting $[5]$ and expanding (where we would need to dot each term as you would in regular cross-multiplication of scalar quantities) we get that:
+Substituting $[5]$ and expanding (where we would need to dot each term as you would in regular cross-multiplication of scalar quantities), we get that: